zainabjanice/zainabjanice/README.md

 I’m [Zainab](url), I’m endlessly curious and love learning about anything that sparks wonder, from protein design to AI applications in space exploration.
 My work blends creativity and science, turning curiosity into projects that solve real-world problems.

-When I’m not coding, you’ll probably find me stargazing, exploring space medicine research, or picking up new skills just for the thrill of it.
-I share my learning journey on GitHub and LinkedIn to inspire others to explore AI’s possibilities.

 **Fun Facts:**

 - I speak multiple languages, and I’m teaching AI to do the same.